AppGeo/browser-check-service/README.md

 Query Params

 - `targetBrowsers` - Optional.
 Comma separated string, e.g. `last 2 versions, not ie`.
-Defaults to `last 2 versions, ie 11`.
+Defaults to `last 2 versions, ie 11, not dead`.
+See https://github.com/browserslist/browserslist#full-list for options that can be used.
 - `userAgent` - Optional.
 The user agent string, if not specified then pulled from header `user-agent`.